chaneyn/HydroBlocks/README.md

 HydroBloks
 ==========

 HydroBloks relies on a number python libraries.
-Please make sure you have the following packages installed when running the model.
 To make this straightforward use conda (http://conda.pydata.org/miniconda.html) to install all the packages.
+Here are the steps to install the model.

 1. conda install gdal
 2. conda install scikit-learn